Highway on My Plate: About the show

 The show follows a regular format where the hosts (or "The Highwaymen", as they are affectionately referred to on their television website) travel to different food joints and eateries across the different states of India, mainly through the National Highways of India.
 The hosts show equal enthusiasm while visiting different eateries irrespective of their decor and ambience and are equally comfortable in road side dhabas and food stalls to family restaurants and five star hotels.
 Recently the hosts have started inviting suggestions from their fans about famous eating places which they might have missed out and cover these places as well as sharing a meal with fans who respond with suggestions.
 The hosts describe the food in great detail and never fail to notice and point out the little details that add character to the eatery.
 A unique feature of the show is its system of grading a restaurant on a scale of ten on different parameters such as food, service, ambience and sum up the above with a "value for money" rank also on a scale of ten.
 Restaurants that impress them are rewarded with customised menus and coasters.
 Mayur being a vegetarian often ends up getting a raw deal in restaurants specialising in non-vegetarian food, much to the amusement of co-host Rocky.
 Also unique is the "food-quote", a rhyming non-sensical limerick delivered by the hosts summing up their experiences of that particular episode.
 The show makes an effort to feature the traditional foods as well as the specialties of a particular place.
 Thus we get to check out Punjab's legendary Kesar Da Dhaba famous for its parathas and kaali dal, the kachoris (called kachoras) from chawani Lal Halwai in Rajasthan, the unique pootharekulu in Vijayawada or the kadam pickle served at Chaurasiya Dhaba, Khundra or the huge variety of chaat at Narayan Chaat Bhandar, Jhansi in Uttar Pradesh.

 The Season 9, which aired in 2011, starting 14 August in Meerut, had the show visiting places recommended by the viewers, later around Christmas the show travelled to Shillong.

 HOMP Adda

 The latest season of the show takes the Highwaymen to different canteens and dining halls of educational institutions across India is appropriately named 'Adda', meaning an informal gathering or hangout of friends.
-The duo catches up with the students and explore their favourite joints as well as take in the youthful atmosphere of these prestigious institutions.
+Rocky Singh and Mayur Sharma visit various institutions over the course of the show.
 Among the institutions they visit Mumbai's H.R.
 College of Commerce and Economics, Jai Hind College, Delhi's Shri Ram College of Commerce, Hindu College, University of Delhi, Doon School, Welham Girls & Boys School, St. George's College, Mussoorie and The Lawrence School, Sanawar are noteworthy.
 They have recently been to IIM Calcutta and the Presidency College, Kolkata.